raspberrypilearning/animated-story/en/step_5.md

 Find the closing `</section>` tag.

-Add the html for an h1 heading.
+Add the HTML for an h1 heading.

 --- code ---
 ---